siukatech/poc-react-backend-app/README.md

 # React-Backend-App
-This is the ms-project that imports the `react-backend-parent` library which mainly focusing on the business logic and flow.
+This is the ms-project that imports the `react-backend-core` library which mainly focusing on the business logic and flow.
-OAuth2, end-to-end-encryption and others are taking care by the `react-backend-parent` library.
+OAuth2, end-to-end-encryption and others are taking care by the `react-backend-core` library.